Passengers were stuck because United Airlines canceled their flights. The CEO took a private plane

 United passengers have taken to social media and talked to reporters about long airport lines and sleeping in airports after flights were canceled.

-Unions representing the airline’s pilots and flight attendants have joined in the criticism, accusing United management of poor planning and scheduling too many flights.
+Unions representing the airline’s pilots and flight attendants have joined in the criticism, accusing United management of poor planning, a lack of crew schedulers, and operating too many flights.

+Chicago-based United said it did not pay for the CEO’s flight on Wednesday.
+The airline declined to say whether Kirby frequently takes private planes.